fkyprianou/deved-platform/content/blog/en/build-a-chatbot-therapist-with-vonage-ai-studio-and-openai-part-i.md

 ---
-title: Build a ChatBot Therapist with Vonage AI Studio and OpenAI (Part I)
+title: Build a ChatBot Therapist with Vonage AI Studio and OpenAI
 description: This blog covers the history of chatbot therapists and introduces how to build your own.
 author: diana-pham-1